Dientamoeba: Phylogenetics

+Build

-BuildD. fragilis replicates by binary fission, moves by pseudopodia, and feeds by phagocytosis.
+D. fragilis replicates by binary fission, moves by pseudopodia, and feeds by phagocytosis.
 The cytoplasm typically contains numerous food vacuoles that contain ingested debris, including bacteria.
 Waste materials are eliminated from the cell through digestive vacuoles by exocytosis.
 D. fragilis possesses some flagellate characteristics.
 In the binucleated form is a spindle structure located between the nuclei, which stems from certain polar configurations adjacent to a nucleus; these configurations appear to be homologous to hypermastigotes’ atractophores.
 A complex Golgi apparatus is seen; the nuclear structure of D. fragilis is more similar to that of flagellated trichomonads than to that of Entamoeba.
 Also notable is the presence of hydrogenosomes, which are also a characteristic of other trichomonads.